Revealing the nature of long-period transients with space-based gravitational-wave interferometers: Orbital gravitational waves

 \subsection{Signal-to-noise ratios}

-In general, a confident detection requires an SNR of at least $\sim$~10.
+In general, a confident detection requires an S/N of at least $\sim$~10.
 While detection odds improve for sources with known sky locations, we provide conservative estimates by avoiding complications related to barycentric and other corrections.
-Borrowing formula (26) from \cite{rob19}, the orientation- and polarisation-averaged SNR is estimable through
+Borrowing formula (26) from \cite{rob19}, the orientation- and polarization-averaged S/N is estimable through

-for speed of light $c$ and Newton's constant $G$.
-We calculate expression \eqref{eq:snr} for sources listed in Tab.~\ref{tab:orbdata}.
-The results are shown in Table~\ref{tab:snrdata} for two scenarios: (i) using the mean value of $\mathcal{M}$ from expression \eqref{eq:chirp} along with best-fit distances, and (ii) an optimistic case where the masses and distances take their upper and lower confidence bounds, respectively.
-The latter scenario is indicated by bracketed values in the second ($T=1$~mth) and third ($T=4$~yr) columns of Tab.~\ref{tab:snrdata}.
+We calculate expression \eqref{eq:S/N} for sources listed in Tab.~\ref{tab:orbdata}.
+The results are shown in Table~\ref{tab:S/Ndata} for two scenarios: (i) using the maximum inferred distances (through dispersion measures) and lowest values of $\mathcal{M}$ considered in Sec.~\ref{sec:multi}, and (ii) an optimistic case where the masses and distances take their upper and lower confidence bounds, respectively.
+The latter scenario is indicated by bracketed values in the second ($T=0.5$~yr) and third ($T=4$~yr) columns of Tab.~\ref{tab:S/Ndata}.

-As expected visually from Fig.~\ref{fig:LISAulps}, taking $T \lesssim 4$~yr all but guarantees that CHIME J0630, GX J1627, and GPM J1839 would be identifiable in the LISA data stream.
-The former two should be visible within a month of first light.
-While hopes for other ULPs are low, there is some call for optimism for DA J1832 and A J1935 if the components are heavier than average, allowing them to reach significant SNRs when accounting for their sky locations.
-Because DA J1832 has shown contemporaneous X-ray bursting with radio pulsing \citep{wang24}, a magnetar progenitor is favoured over an WDMD \citep{sdp25}; a detection would thus insist on revisions to theoretical models.
+As expected visually from Fig.~\ref{fig:LISALPTs}, taking $T \lesssim 0.5$~yr practically guarantees that CHIME J0630 and GX J1627 would be identifiable in the LISA data stream if $P = P_{\rm orb}$.
+While hopes for other LPTs are low, there is some call for optimism for DA J1832 and A J1935 if the systems contain heavier stars, allowing them to reach significant S/Ns when accounting for their sky locations.
+For instance, if A J1935 contains a neutron star and a reasonably heavy companion, its well-constrained sky location could allow for a boost to the S/N by a factor $\sim 2$, which would give a final value of $\text{S/N}(4 \text{yr}) \sim 12$: sufficient to claim a confident detection.